Questgig/dolph-php/docs/Getting-Starting-Guide.md

 # Running Locally
-If you have PHP and Composer installed on your device, you can run Dolph PHP apps locally by downloading the Questgig/dolph-php dependency using `composer require dolph-php` command.
+If you have PHP and Composer installed on your device, you can run Dolph PHP apps locally by downloading the Questgig/dolph-php dependency using `composer require dolph-php/framework` command.

 > Dolph PHP Framework requires PHP 7.3 or later.
 We recommend using the latest PHP version whenever possible.